sikandar-shrestha/sikandar-shrestha/README.md

 - I had completed data scientist certification from "simplilearn" online bootcamp on 2022.
 - 🌱 I’was doing IT training for data science at "Codeup" onsite bootcamp, San Antonio, Tx
 - I have completed IBM Data Science Certificate.
-- Codeup provided me, their course transcript, how much i had finished into their facility, they gave me 329/670 hours of traning.
+- I had completed data science course from CodeUp, provided me, their course transcript, how much i had finished into their facility, they gave me 329 hours of traning.
 - 💞️ I’m going to upgrade of my data skills and i am confident, i will get good oppurtunity.
 - 📫 you can follow me Linkedin, which i created.